10 great places to find late-summer wildflowers

 They’re big and splashy, blooming by the thousands on prairie, along bicycle trails and anywhere there’s sun.
 When everything else is green, they give us pops of color: the purple of bottle gentian, the orange of hawkweed, the yellow of tansy.

 Do you like Monet’s paintings of Giverny?
-Then you’ll love the meadows of blue vervain and Queen Anne’s lace on the southwestern Minnesota prairie, the swaths of pearly everlasting and red bunchberry on the Keweenaw Peninsula and the fields of sunflower and blazing star along the Waters of the Dancing Sky scenic byway in northern Minnesota.
+Then you’ll love the meadows of blue vervain and Queen Anne’s lace on the southwestern Minnesota prairie, the pearly everlasting on the Keweenaw Peninsula and the sunflower fields along the Waters of the Dancing Sky scenic byway in northern Minnesota.

 This time of year, it’s a real pleasure to take a drive — or a hike or bike ride.
 Here are 10 great places to find late-summer wildflowers.